 Hom.
-151 Each quarter f Sermon Making Gerlach, Habeck, Hoenecke
+151 ^c Sermon Making

-Hom.
-152 Observation of Practice Preaching

 Each quarter 2 hours Gerlach, Habeck, Hoenecke

 Hom.
-252 Practice Prea a ching

-Each quarter 2 hours Gerlach, Habeck, Hoenecke
+Practice Prea 2 hours ching Gerlach, Habeck, Hoenecke

 Hom.
-352 Practice Prea a ching
+352 Practice Prea ching

 Each quarter 2 hours Balge, Gawrisch, Jeske

-Professor Wilbert Gawrisch Pastoral Theology - The courses in Pastoral Theology present the Scriptural principles and the practical methods according to which a Lutheran pastor will want to lead his congregation, minister to the sick and dying, and counsel the troubled, the distressed, the tempted, and the erring.
+Pastoral Theology - The courses in Pastoral Theology present the Scriptural principles and the practical methods according to which a Lutheran pastor will want to lead his congregation, minister to the sick and dying, and counsel the troubled, the distressed, the tempted, and the erring.
 A thorough study of the Apostle Paul's Pastoral Epistles furnishes much of the material in these courses.
 Special attention is paid to the vicar and his work in relation to the vicar's supervising pastor and to his further studies at the Seminary.